-Figure 1: Experimental set up to observe oligomerization events of insulin using TIRF microscopy (A) Representation (not to scale) of the experimental setup.
-ATTO655 labeled Human Insulin (HI655, see structure in (B)), are detected upon binding to the passivated microscopy surface for hexamerization.
+Figure 1: Experimental set up to observe oligomerization events of insulin using TIRF microscopy a, Representation (not to scale) of the experimental setup.
+ATTO655 labeled Human Insulin (HI655, see structure in b), are detected upon binding to the passivated microscopy surface for hexamerization.
 The evanescence field decays rapidly with the distance from the surface and ensures that the particles in solution are not detected (shaded red).
-This method allows for the direct observation of all types of oligomeric species addition.
-(C) Typical time series of micrographs recording the assembly of hundreds of surface-bound HI655 in parallel (black spots) (scale bar 10 μm).
-(D) Close up, showing multiple insulin particles with varying intensity indicative of different oligomeric states (scale bar 1 μm).
-(E) The intensity of the spots resemble the point spread function (PSF) of a diffraction-limited spot suggesting they correspond to time-dependent intensity variations corresponding to single oligomerization events.
-(F) Typical single-molecule trajectory derived from (E) displaying discrete steps, the hallmark of single oligomerization events.
+This method allows for the direct observation of all types of oligomeric species addition. c, Typical time series of micrographs recording the assembly of hundreds of surface-bound HI655 in parallel (black spots) (scale bar 10 μm). d, Close up, showing multiple insulin particles with varying intensity indicative of different oligomeric states (scale bar 1 μm). e, The intensity of the spots resemble the point spread function (PSF) of a diffraction-limited spot suggesting they correspond to time-dependent intensity variations corresponding to single oligomerization events. f, Typical single-molecule trajectory derived from e displaying discrete steps, the hallmark of single oligomerization events.

 Quantification of the abundance of oligomeric states and the kinetics of transitions between them

-The complexity of the self-assembly events is highlighted by the trace in Fig 2A.
-At 10 nM, we found each trace to stochastically sample ~20 discrete transitions (Supplementary Fig. 18+22).
+The complexity of the self-assembly events is highlighted by the trace in Fig 2a.
+At 10 nM, we found each trace to stochastically sample ~20 discrete transitions (Supplementary Fig. 15+16).
 These events would be averaged out by bulk readouts, but are directly observed by the single-molecule recordings here.
 To classify the nature of the oligomeric species and extract the abundance and kinetics of all assembly and disassembly events, we used Hidden Markov Model (HMM) analysis.
-We used a seven-state model representing the background and monomer through hexamer, which was fit to accurately describe transitions between all oligomeric states (see Methods for detailed description and Supplementary Fig. 17+19-21 and Supplementary Table 7).
-The horizontal red lines in Fig. 2A represent a specific oligomeric state with a dwell time τ and vertical lines depict transitions between oligomeric states.
-The residuals between trajectory (gray) and HMM prediction (red) follow a Gaussian distribution around zero and thus indicate no systematic errors, confirming the accuracy of our seven-state model (Fig. 2A, bottom and Supplementary Fig. 17C+19B+20B+21B+31B).
-Calibration of photon to fluorophore ratio by immobilizing monomeric biotin-labeled HI (HI655-Biotin) revealed 46 photons per labeled monomeric insulin (Fig. 2B, see Methods for details and Supplementary Fig. 14+15+17).
-Our direct recordings here surprisingly revealed that the assembly and disassembly of insulin primarily operates via association and dissociation of monomers, and to a lesser extent via higher-order oligomers in the nM concentration range (Fig. 2C and Supplementary Fig. 17).
+We used a seven-state model representing the background and monomer through hexamer, which was fit to accurately describe transitions between all oligomeric states (see Methods for detailed description and Supplementary Fig. 17+18-20 and Supplementary Table 7).
+The horizontal red lines in Fig. 2a represent a specific oligomeric state with a dwell time τ and vertical lines depict transitions between oligomeric states.
+The residuals between trajectory (gray) and HMM prediction (red) follow a Gaussian distribution around zero and thus indicate no systematic errors, confirming the accuracy of our seven-state model (Fig. 2a, bottom and Supplementary Fig. 17c+18b+19b+20b+21b).
+Calibration of photon to fluorophore ratio by immobilizing monomeric biotin-labeled HI (HI655-Biotin) revealed 46 photons per labeled monomeric insulin (Fig. 2b, see Methods for details and Supplementary Fig. 12+13+17).
+Our direct recordings here surprisingly revealed that the assembly and disassembly of insulin primarily operates via association and dissociation of monomers, and to a lesser extent via higher-order oligomers in the nM concentration range (Fig. 2c and Supplementary Fig. 17).
 This hitherto unaccounted for monomeric assembly and disassembly are masked in bulk assays averaging the behavior of a large ensemble of unsynchronized molecules extensively discussed7–10,12,20.
-They are also reproduced here conforming that increasing concentration increases the average size, albeit not resolve individual oligomeric forms (see also Supplementary Fig. 10-12).
+They are also reproduced here conforming that increasing concentration increases the average size, albeit not resolve individual oligomeric forms (see also Supplementary Fig. 1 and Supplementary Fig. 22+23).
 They however can have profound implications on existing models assuming dimeric additions as well as the effective insulin concentration in the blood.